 How Long is Nurse Practitioner School?
-(Program Length for Various Types of NP Programs)
+(Nurse Practitioner Length of School)

 Written By: Lauren Jacobson MS, RN, WHNP-BC

 Being a Nurse Practitioner is a highly sought-after role for both employers and aspiring healthcare professionals.
 With the Bureau of Labor Statistics

 predicting the nurse practitioner demand to grow by 26% between 2018 and 2028 and reporting an average nurse practitioner salary of $115,800 per year it’s no surprise that it’s such as popular career choice.
 So how long is nurse practitioner school?
 Well, this depends on where you’re starting from, what your end goal is, and how much time you have to devote to it.
 There are multiple different ways to become a nurse practitioner depending on your current level of education and professional experience, and nurse practitioner school length can get pretty individualized.
 Here we will cover the different pathways to becoming a nurse practitioner and how long it will take you to get there.

 Nurse Practitioner Programs: What You Need to Know?

 Do you have a bachelor’s degree in a non-nursing field and are looking to switch careers to become a nurse practitioner?
 Or are you a seasoned nurse who is hoping to use your expertise to provide the next level of care to your patients?
 Whether you are new to nursing or have enough experience to precept new grad RNs with your eyes closed, there is a nurse practitioner path for you.
 Most nurse practitioner programs offer an online option or component and you can choose part-time or full-time depending on your personal desires.
 Keep in mind that even if you do an online program you will still need to make time for in-person clinical training.
 Depending on your specialty and degree you will be required to complete between 500 and 1000 hours